 Online support groups are often peer-led.
-The

-As the therapy sessions are conducted via the internet at home, there are very few accessibility barriers, as well as no need to commute to an appointment.
+As the therapy sessions are conducted over the internet, there are few accessibility barriers, as well as no need to commute to an appointment.

 “In-person groups often involve waiting rooms and entering and leaving a facility,” Fuller says.
 “Some people may be concerned about being identified in those situations.
 Online therapy can make members more comfortable by being able to do therapy from their own home.”

-“An online support group can help someone feel more comfortable expressing themselves, building up to a face-to-face meeting at a later date,” says Delaney.
+“An online support group can help someone feel more comfortable expressing themselves, building up to a face-to-face meeting at a later date,” Delaney explains.

-“There is some scientific research that indicates online therapy is just as effective as in-person therapy,” says Fuller.
+“There is some scientific research that indicates online therapy is just as effective as in-person therapy,” Fuller says.
 “Group therapy has also been shown to be incredibly effective for anxiety, depression, anger, self-injury, and eating disorders.”